Haxley/LandEdit/README.md

 # LandEdit
 ## Land.yml file editor for EconomyLand

+### This program can
+* 1: Delete all land claims owned by a player.
+* 2: Delete all land claims except for a player.
+* 3: Detele all land claims in a geographical area (coming soonish)

 ### IMPORTANT: Make a backup of your Land.yml file before using this program.

 ### How to use: